Bucknell-Biol364/Biology206tutorial/README.md

 Working through the document

 Through step by step instructions, you should attack this document by working through one code chunk at a time.
 This will make sure that you understand how R works and that you fully understand what exactly you are doing.
 Even in large chunks of code, you should still run each line separately to determine the direct output.
 To run one line of code at a time, highlight the line and then hit command + enter.
+If at any point you get stuck during this tutorial, do not hesitate to use your friend Google!
+Stackoverflow is also a handy resource to use when you reach a problem.